How to Prototype a Dashboard?

 - Tactical: Displays high-level performance monitoring

 Type 1.
-Analytical Dashboard Design
+Analytical Dashboard UI Design

 Product designers use analytical dashboards to simplify and display vast amounts of data.
 These dashboards show a high-level overview of data in single numbers or graphical representations.